 Provide books as single page artwork - not as spreads.
 Use the ‘press quality’ export setting if using the Adobe design program.

 For pull up banners - allow 1 mm bleed all round plus additional 100 mm of bleed on bottom for attaching to mechanism - finished size 2000mm x 850mm.

 For clear ink or foils - file to be 100% colour (Black or Magenta) and to be a separate page from the printed file (we require a 3 page PDF file with 3mm bleed - Front/Back/Foil or Clear).

-We do not accept files from any of the following applications as they are not considered commercially acceptable for printing and can often create issues with your print files:
+We do not accept files from the following applications as they are not considered commercially acceptable for printing and can often create issues with your printing:

 • Microsoft Publisher, Word, Excel or PowerPoint